akaleeroy/collapse-lingo/README.md

 Therefore it is sensible to dedicate some of the projects to **a level of complexity several steps lower than the one sustainable at that time.** _Expensive, hard or unlikely tasks of great potential impact_ (moonshots) are better protected from collapse contagion if their dependencies can be sustained at lower levels of complexity.

 Picture a military retreat: exhaust the benefits of a position, abandon it before it becomes unsustainable, then fall back far enough to a position you have ample resources to defend.
 Aiming further down the arc of decline allows for better fortification of that position as a backstop.

+The idea for the term originates in [Bret Victor's snarky tweets](https://twitter.com/worrydream/status/631360757272154112)

+> If any "founders" out there want to "disrupt" our 401ppm atmospheric CO2, or "moonshot" ocean acidification, that would be cool

+– Bret Victor [@worrydream](https://twitter.com/worrydream) 10:05 AM • Aug 12, 2015

 ## Eco-anxiety